IamMQaisar/QCafe---Cafe-Management-System/README.md

 - **Database Management**: Utilizes MS SQL Server to manage users and menu items tables.
 - **Secure Password Storage**: User passwords are hashed and salted for enhanced security.
 - **Order Management**: Options for placing orders, adding, updating, and deleting items are provided.
-- **Billing**: Ability to print bills to printer or PDF with automatic addition of DATETIME stamp.
+- **Billing**: Ability to print bills to a printer or PDF with automatic addition of DATETIME stamp.
 - **User Management**: Administrators can manage user accounts based on their roles.
 - **Access Control**: The application displays the currently logged-in user and their access role (Admin or Superadmin) on the control panel.